 - Noticing that your cherry angioma is changing size and growing, evolving its shape, or changing its color

 - Having a cherry angioma that is not circular or oval – which is its normal shape – but instead is asymmetrical

 - Noticing that your cherry angioma is bigger than ¼ inch in diameter

-If you notice any of these signs, Spring dermatologist Dr. Perri will likely excise and biopsy your cherry angioma to check for cancerous cells, just to be on the safe side.
+If you notice any of these signs, dermatologist Dr. Perri will likely excise and biopsy your cherry angioma to check for cancerous cells, just to be on the safe side.

 What Causes Cherry Angiomas?

 Doctors aren’t quite certain what causes red moles to appear on the body during adulthood.
 While they suspect that genetics are at play, the condition certainly isn’t rare.
 In fact, 75% of adults 75 or older have at least 1 red mole on their body.

 Trusting Dr. Perri for All of Your Dermatology Needs

 Whether you have a cherry angioma that’s exhibiting some of the problematic symptoms listed above, Dr. Perri is here to help.

 If you have any dermatology needs, you can always call Perri Dermatology to schedule an appointment at (281) 943-2749.